 Why do some readers prefer a regular Bible?

 Some readers prefer a regular Bible over a Study Bible.
-Or, sometimes people who have a Study Bible, and take it to church or to their small group, still use a regular Bible as well.
+Or, sometimes, people who have a Study Bible, and take it to church or their small group, still use a regular Bible as well.
 But why?
-(Also see Ryrie vs Scofield Study Bible: What’s the Difference?)
+(Also see Ryrie vs. Scofield Study Bible: What’s the Difference?)

-People like regular Bibles because they enables them to focus on the inspired text alone.
+People like regular Bibles because they enable them to focus on the inspired text alone.
 Especially for devotional reading, some Christians want “just God’s Word” at that time.
-Their focus isn’t so much on learning the history and theology of the text, which is some of the information that Study Bibles provide, but relationally connecting with God who speaks through the Word.
+Their focus isn’t so much on learning the history and theology of the text, which is some of the information that Study Bibles provide but relationally connecting with God, who speaks through the Word.

 People like regular Bibles because they would be distracted otherwise.
 All the features that Study Bibles have are distracting to some readers.
 Instead of reading the biblical text, they read the theology articles.
 Instead of meditating on the Word, they look at all the beautiful photographs.
 Other readers are disciplined enough to separate the biblical text from the extra information.

 People who use regular Bibles devotionally can still use a Study Bible for individual study and to take to Sunday school classes and small groups.
 A person doesn’t have to pick one or the other but can use both kinds of Bibles depending on their purposes.
 (Also see What Is a Devotional Bible?)

 |NIV Bible (see price on Amazon); most popular translation|

 |ESV Bible (see price on Amazon); fastest growing in use|

 |KJV Bible (see price on Amazon); a centuries-old classic|